apache/kylin/website/_docs30/tutorial/real_time_olap.md

 {% endhighlight %}

 ### Start Receiver Process
 The receiver process will work as worker of the receiver cluster.
+9090 is the default port for receiver.
 {% highlight Groff markup %}
 cd ../apache-kylin-3.0.0-SNAPSHOT-bin-receiver/
 export KYLIN_HOME=`pwd`